Before we begin. A disclaimer.

 And while finding that job, I realized something.

 Junior remote positions were super hard to find.
-Because companies don't trust juniors to work from home.
+Companies don't trust juniors to work from home.

 So what did my unique ass do?